My Late Summer Flower Garden

 This is the tall red Canna Lily from my husband’s aunt.
 These are gorgeous as well, with luscious large leaves, and the mature plant can reach up to 5 feet in height.
 It makes a wonderful background plant in my garden, but it does require a lot of space to flourish, while the dwarf type grows to about 24 inches in height, and its leaves are half the size of the red one.

 These are my very tall Zinnia flowers, which usually need extra support to hold them up, as they can easily reach close to 4 feet in height.
-This is why most of them grow in my “wild flower” garden patch, next to a fence, where they get the needed support.
+This is why most of them grow in my “wildflower” garden patch, next to a fence, where they get the needed support.
 Even though they are quite “leggy”, they make wonderful cut flowers to use in bouquets.
-I am on a lookout for other colors to add to my collection.
+I am on the lookout for other colors to add to my collection.

 Here is another plant that can get quite tall…about 3 feet…and quite bushy.
 This is a Purple Dome Aster.
-It is a perennial, which starts growing in early Spring, but does not bloom until mid August.
-As you can see it just begins to bloom, but in few days it will be filled with these tiny, daisy like, purple flowers with yellow centers.
-It is a showstopper once in a full bloom.
-I tried cutting it down in mid May to stifle its growth, but it did not really affect it much.
+It is a perennial, which starts growing in early Spring, but does not bloom until mid-August.
+As you can see it just begins to bloom, but in few days it will be filled with these tiny, daisy-like, purple flowers with yellow centers.
+It is a showstopper once in full bloom.
+I tried cutting it down in mid-May to stifle its growth, but it did not really affect it much.

-Last year I planted this Scabiosa, also known as Pincushion Flower, and this year I spit it into 3 separate plants, to space them more symmetrically in my garden.
-It is a perennial plant which does not require much maintenance.
-It blooms from late Spring through Fall, as long as you deadhead the dried up blooms.
+Last year I planted this Scabiosa, also known as Pincushion Flower, and this year I split it into 3 separate plants, to space them more symmetrically in my garden.
+It is a perennial plant that does not require much maintenance.
+It blooms from late Spring through Fall, as long as you deadhead the dried-up blooms.
 It grows low, so it’s great for edging and borders.

 This Scarlet Red Salvia was a surprise to me this year.
 I did plant some last year, but did not expect to reseed themselves and pop up this year…but I love the surprise.

-This interesting plant, Yellow Celosia, also came up on its own from previous year.
-I am not sure if it grew from seeds or roots….
-I believe it must be from seeds, as this plant is an annual in my zone.
+This interesting plant, Yellow Celosia, also came up on its own from the previous year.
+I am not sure if it grew from seeds or roots but I believe it must be from seeds, as this plant is annual in my zone.